Best States to Retire 2024

 These are important questions because conditions vary widely from state to state.
 Here are some examples of the extremes:

-• Hawaii is beautiful, but there are 21 states that offer a cost of living that is less than half as expensive.
+- Hawaii is beautiful, but there are 21 states with costs of living that are less than half as expensive.

 Where Can You Find the Best Savings Account Rates?